 — Dzongsar Khyentse Rinpoche

-Applications for support may include projects related to depression and anxiety, substance abuse and addiction, prison outreach, end of life care or hospice, mental illness, and work in spiritual caregiving and pastoral counseling.
+We encourage applications for projects related to depression, anxiety, substance abuse and addiction, prison outreach, domestic violence, end-of-life care or hospice, mental illness, spiritual caregiving and pastoral counseling, and psychosocial education.

 Applications are reviewed by a committee of mental health and resilience professionals.